 Proverbs 23:4, “Do not wear yourself out to get rich; do not trust your own cleverness.”

-According to recent studies, the American worker is the most overworked employee of all the developed nations.
-Americans on average work longer hours, have less vacation time, less days off and retire at an older age compared to workers in Japan, Canada, England, Germany, France, etc. Also, the U.S. doesn’t even require its employers to give extended time off with paid maternity leave for parents who have new babies.
+According to recent studies the American worker is the most overworked employee of all the developed nations.
+Americans on average worker longer hours, have less vacations and days off, and retire at an older age compared to workers in Japan, Canada, England, Germany, France, etc. Plus, the US doesn’t even require its employers to give extended time off with paid maternity leave for parents who have new babies.

-We may think we’re clever enough to work all these hours and not pay a price for it, but that’s foolish thinking.
-Humble yourself and take a day off.
-Learn from God’s command to the Jews and rest one day a week.
-Take time to honor the Lord, be with friends and family and rest your mind.
-Remember, you’re not invincible; you have a breaking point.
-Don’t wait until you wear yourself out to learn this valuable lesson.
-Learn the lesson of balance now.
+We may think we’re clever enough to work all these hours and not pay a price for it- but that’s foolish thinking.
+Humble yourself and take a day off- rest.
 You will be better off in working less because you will be in better shape both mentally and physically.

 - Ask God everyday to guard you from falling into the trap of “wearing yourself out.”